Table of Contents

-It is native to the sub-Saharan part of Africa and is surprisingly wide-spread through Uganda, Senegal, and Benin.
+It is native to the sub-Saharan part of Africa and is surprisingly widespread through Uganda, Senegal, and Benin.

 The ball python is one of the simplest snakes to own and are generally readily available in pet shops, breeders, and reptile expos.